Chapter 2 Welcome to the tidyverse

 Now select all the text on this page, run it, and then save it.
 You should see something like this in your Console:

 Don’t worry about the warning messages.
 The list of packages are the libraries of commands that come with the tidyverse library.
 The two that we will be using the most are ggplot2, which is terrific for graphing, and dplyr, which is great for managing data.
-Since you have installed the tidyverse, you will not have to install those packages separately – you already have them.
+Since you have installed the tidyverse, you will not have to install those packages separately – you already have them installed.

 2.4.1 Introducing the ‘pipe’ in tidyverse